Fireworks And Dog Anxiety

 If you insist on buying a dog from a breeder, you should seek out an ethical breeder who does desensitize your dog to these various stimuli because you are bound to experience many of these loud noises throughout your dog’s life.
 On July 4th, New Year’s Eve, the next fireworks display, or summer thunderstorm that rolls in.)
-You want to set your dog up for success and prepare yourself and your dog for the inevitable loud noises that ensues.
+You want to set your dog up for success and prepare yourself and your dog for the inevitable loud noises that ensue.

 Methods To Manage Your Dog’s Fear During Fireworks